build-wars/gwmultilaunch/readme.txt

 ==Vista/Win7 Quirk==

+Short version: Run the launcher as administrator.

-Any Guild Wars copies installed to:
+Long version: Any Guild Wars copies installed to:
 C:\Program Files or C:\Program Files (x86) <--folder only exists in 64-bit window installs

 seem to require special permissions when started. (at least on Vista-64, may be true for Vista and Win7 32bit as well)